 If you land seafood into any British ports, you will need to follow pre-notification and pre-authorisation procedures as of now.
 See the details here.

 This is to comply with anti- Illegal, unreported and unregulated (IUU) fishing regulations and North East Atlantic Fisheries Commission (NEAFC) requirements for direct landings of fresh fishery products by Irish and EU fishing vessels into a port of a third-country port (i.e. the UK).

-Ensure that there are contingency plans in place with your hauliers and/or shipping companies in the event of any significant delays via UK ports and landbridge.
+You have contingency plans in place with your hauliers and/or shipping companies in the event of any significant delays via UK Ports and landbridge.
 This is required to ensure continuity of supply.

-This is required to understand tariffs that may apply to any goods you export to the UK as a final destination that may attract UK tariffs or that you import from the UK to Ireland that may attract EU tariffs.
+This is required to understand tariffs that may apply to any goods you export to Great Britain as a final destination that may attract UK tariffs or that you import from Great Britain to Ireland that may attract EU tariffs.

-Ensure you understand that notification periods for imports of fish or fishery products into Ireland from the UK from 1st January 2021 is at least 24 hours in advance of the consignment’s arrival at the Border Control Post (i.e. Dublin Port or Rosslare Europort).
+Ensure you understand that notification periods for imports of fish or fishery products into Ireland from Great Britain is now at least 24 hours in advance of the consignment’s arrival at the Border Control Post (i.e. Dublin Port or Rosslare Europort).
 This is required to avoid further delays in receipt of goods into Ireland.